andreasfarnstrand/post-status-scheduler/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed to use the correct textdomain.
+Translations should now work correctly.

 = 1.0.1 =
 * Fixed bug where, in settings, you could only choose public post types to show scheduler on (Reported on Github).